dre1597/angular-studies/cashew-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.8.

+This project is a demo based on this [post](https://zakimohammed.medium.com/cache-angular-http-request-using-ngneat-cashew-8ca66e4c7297).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.